Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 How is frozen shoulder treated?

 Not much is known about the best way to treat frozen shoulder.
-However, most people notice an improvement in their symptoms with treatments like:
+Generally, people with frozen shoulder try to manage their pain and stiffness.
+Most people notice an improvement in their symptoms with the following treatments:

 Pain relief

 Frozen shoulder can be very painful.
-Your doctor will discuss different options for pain relief, including regular paracetamol, with stronger pain-relief medicines for when your pain is severe.
-Many pain relief medicines have side effects, so make sure to take them exactly as directed, and see your doctor if you experience side effects that worry you.
+Your doctor will discuss different options for pain relief with you.
+These include regular paracetamol or stronger pain-relief medicines for when your pain is severe.
+Many pain relief medicines have side effects, so make sure to take them exactly as directed.
+If you experience side effects that worry you, contact your doctor.

 Other strategies some people find helpful include: